tms4517/formalVerificationExercises/README.md

-# formalVerificationExercises
+# A compilation of my formal verification exercises

-A compilation of my formal verification exercises
+See each submodule for more information.